ambros-gleixner/MIPcc23/RULES.md

 ### Report

-All participants must submit a written report of **10 pages maximum** plus references, in Springer LNCS format, through [easychair.org](https://www.easychair.org).
+All participants must submit a written report of **10 pages maximum** plus references, in Springer LNCS format.
-Submissions will be accepted until **March 1st, 2023, at 8:00 PM EST**.
+Submissions will be accepted until **March 15th, 2023, at 10:00 PM Pacific Daylight Time** (extended).

 The report must include the following information:
 - A description of the methods developed and implemented, including any necessary citations to the literature and software used.